bearerlab/memri-ela-vs-std/03_spm_segmentation/README.md

 # Segmentation of Statistical Maps of MEMRI Signal Intensities and Calculation of Fractional Volumes

 ## Overview
 This section contains scripts for segmenting MEMRI images, including mask generation and application, segment-wise statistical summaries (voxel counts), compilation of data, and graphing column graphs.
+Note that the feeder scripts are used throughout to organize subroutines.

 **Associated Figures/Tables:**
 - Figure 5-6 (Fractional Activation Volumes and Fractional Difference Volumes)